BlogAI-MLPyAEDTPyAnsysAnsys HFSSAnsys MaxwellElectronicsAutomationPython

 Section 02Architecture and Communication Framework

-PyAEDT communicates with Ansys Electronics Desktop through a client–server architecture using gRPC (Google Remote Procedure Call) technology:
+PyAEDT communicates with Ansys Electronics Desktop through a client–server architecture using gRPC (Google Remote Procedure Call) technology.

 • A Python script acts as the client